teorth/equational_theories/commentary/Equation163669.md

 ## A law for groups of exponent 3

-Laws characterizing the operation in groups of exponent `n` (equivalently, `ℤ/nℤ`-modules) must have an order that is a multiple of `n` strictly larger than `n`, as proven [by Kunen](https://doi.org/10.1016/0898-1221(94)00212-4).
+Laws characterizing the operation in (not necessarily abelian) groups of exponent `n` must have an order that is a multiple of `n` strictly larger than `n`, as proven [by Kunen](https://doi.org/10.1016/0898-1221(94)00212-4).
 The laws of minimal order are known for exponents 2, 4, and odd.

 - For `n=2`, laws [895](https://teorth.github.io/equational_theories/implications/?895), 1334, 1571 as shown by [Mendelsohn and Padmanabhan](https://teorth.github.io/equational_theories/blueprint/sect0001.html#mendelsohn-padmanabhan), and their duals 2113, 2308, 2789.